3. Becoming a rescuer

 Emotional dependence: I will comply with whatever decisions you make for me.

 Interdependence: I will be there for you through thick and thin and also wish you to be there for me when I need you.

 Emotional dependence: I will unconditionally provide you with warmth, expecting absolutely nothing from you in return.

 Now, being over-concerned about the other person causes both yours and your partner’s boundaries to fuse together.
 You forget where you end and where they start.
 Their needs become your needs and you start being too much bother for them to be fulfilled.
 Trying to meet your partner’s needs at the cost of yours is not a sign of sacrificial love.

 5. Uncertainty about relationship

 Here’s some bad news for you.
-When one or both the partners in a relationship shows a pattern of unhealthy attachment style, the future of such a relationship is unpredictable.
+When one or both partners in a relationship shows a pattern of unhealthy attachment in relationships, the future of such a relationship is unpredictable.

 Does all of this mean that you have to completely detach yourself from your partner?
 Does this mean your relationship has no future?
 Not really.

-As the pattern of your attachment has been ingrained in you since your childhood, you might find it difficult to change your mindset, but with knowledge comes a great ability to change.
+As the pattern of your attachment in relationships has been ingrained in you since your childhood, you might find it difficult to change your mindset, but with knowledge comes a great ability to change.